EmilyELopez/emilyelopez.github.io/_pages/about.md

  As a first-generation college student and former [McNair Scholar](https://mcnair.ucsb.edu/), I have been so fortunate to have met incredible mentors along my math journey.
 Inspired by their example, I remain dedicated in creating welcoming spaces where everyone can be their authentic self and reach their highest potential.

  Outside of math, I enjoy baking, playing board games with friends, and have recently picked up yoga.
-If you ever want to chat, whether it be math related or not, please reach out to my email [lope0646@umn.edu](lope0646@umn.edu).
+If you ever want to chat, whether it be math related or a matter of exchanging cookie recipes, please reach out to my email [lope0646@umn.edu](lope0646@umn.edu).